-Nearly all of the points below are things that any business should always be doing to undertake meaningful consultation or engagement.
-Jack advises that within the current context, it is critical that you reflect and adapt.
+Nearly all of the points below are things that any business should always be doing to undertake meaningful consultation or engagement. within the current context, it is critical that you reflect and adapt.

 1 – Not business as usual